project-bo4/shield-development/README.md

 ## INSTRUCTION

--- you should have publisher files required for play online under LPC folder of your game installation. if its not the case then start original game through battlenet launcher once to get those downloaded.
+> you should have publisher files required for playing online under LPC folder of your game directory.
+> if its not the case then start original game through battlenet launcher once to get those downloaded.

 1- clone repository with its sub-modules and use generate.bat to make visual studio solution then compile project and copy ``d3d11.dll`` into your bo4 folder.

 2- start BlackOps4.exe

+*in case you wanted to revert back to original battlenet servers just delete ``d3d11.dll``. you can put it back later whenever you want to re-install client.*

+## SUBMITTING ISSUES
+github issues section is only for reporting programmatically errors of client. please dont use it for requesting features or seeking help with personal issues such as faulty game data or similar problems. use battlenet's scan and repair feature to fix those problems.

 ## NOTES